PaulEmmanuelSotir/WebServerGatherer/webserver-gatherer-front/README.md

 npm install
 ```

-### Compiles and hot-reloads for development using custom Weback setup
+### Compiles and hot-reloads for development

-Note: Hot reload is made possible on electron by a custom Webpack setup (see ['wepack.config.js'](./wepack.config.js) and corresponding 'dev' script in ['package.json'](./package.json))

 ```
-npm run dev
+npm run serve
 ```

 ### Compiles and minifies for production